 Give them the information that will make a real difference

 So, while members can benefit from understanding key concepts and terms about their personal finance, their lives will be improved when they put a plan in place that gives them the financial security they need and desire.

-COVID put all of us to the test.
-Now it’s time to move on and prepare for an uncertain future.
+That and renewed conflict/war in Europe involving a country with one of the largest nuclear stockpiles in the world.
+These last few years have put all of us to the test.
+Now it is time to move on and prepare for an uncertain future.

-After all, hasn’t this whole episode reminded us that stuff happens?
-And we need to prepare, as individuals and as a society, for the possibility of chaos?
-Let’s help our members properly prepare for a future we cannot predict in detail.
+After all, hasn’t all of this just served to remind us that stuff happens and we need to prepare, personally and socially, for the possibility of chaos?
+Let’s try to help our members prepare properly for a future none of us can predict.

 Defining Financial Wellness

 Let me really get this conversation started by sharing a definition of financial wellness I found from Fortune magazine.

 Financial wellness, put simply, is the ability to have a healthy financial life.
 It means your debts are payable and you have ample emergency, college and retirement funds.
 You’re well prepared to handle any financial crisis.

 In a nutshell, isn’t that what members are really looking for?